 The platform has over 180 million senior-level influencers, making up nearly 25% of its total user base.
 Despite the popularity of woke entrepreneurs like Elon Musk on Twitter, LinkedIn trumps Twitter on CEO representation among Fortune 500s by a margin of 67.5%.

 LinkedIn clearly distinguishes itself as a professional network, and as a result, more women entrepreneurs are open to keeping their public profiles limited to LinkedIn.
-You are likely to be more well-received by women professionals if you connect through LinkedIn.
+Linkedin content marketing efforts are likely to be more well-received by women professionals.

 Now that we’ve established the benefits, gear up with these content marketing tools to build your authority on LinkedIn.